QUOTES-World reaction to deadly shooting at Moscow concert hall

 CUBAN PRESIDENT MIGUEL DIAZ-CANEL

 "Cuba condemns the atrocious terrorist act that occurred in Moscow.
 Our sincerest condolences to the government and people of Russia."
-(Reporting by Reuters bureaus Editing by Rosalba O'Brien, Cynthia Osterman, Gerry Doyle, Edwina Gibbs and Frances Kerry)
+(Reporting by Reuters bureaus; Editing by Edwina Gibbs, Frances Kerry and Jonathan Oatis)